Indian Standard Time: Calculation

-Criticism and proposals
+Criticisms

-The country's east–west distance of more than 2,933 km covers over 29 degrees of longitude, resulting in the sun rising and setting almost two hours earlier on India's eastern border than in the Rann of Kutch in the far west.
+The country's east–west distance of more than 2,933 km covers over 29° of longitude, resulting in the sun rising and setting almost two hours earlier on India's eastern border than in the Rann of Kutch in the far west.
 Inhabitants of the northeastern states have to advance their clocks with the early sunrise to avoid the extra consumption of energy after daylight hours.

 In the late 1980s, a team of researchers proposed separating the country into two or three time zones to conserve energy.
-The binary system that they suggested involved a return to British-era time zones; the recommendations were not adopted.
+The binary system that they suggested involved a return to British-era time zones, but the recommendations were not adopted.

 In 2001, the government established a four-member committee under the Ministry of Science and Technology to examine the need for multiple time zones and daylight saving.
-The findings of the committee, which were presented to Parliament in 2004 by the Minister of Science and Technology, Kapil Sibal, did not recommend changes to the unified system, stating that "the prime meridian was chosen with reference to a central station, and that the expanse of the Indian State was not large."
+The findings of the committee, which were presented to Parliament in 2004 by the Minister of Science and Technology, Kapil Sibal, did not recommend changes to the unified system, stating that 'the prime meridian was chosen with reference to a central station, and that the expanse of the Indian State was not large.'

-Though the government has consistently refused to split the country into multiple time zones, provisions in labour laws such as the Plantations Labour Act, 1951 allow the Union and State governments to define and set the local time for a particular industrial area.
+Though the government has consistently refused to split the country into multiple time zones, provisions in labour laws such as the Plantations Labour Act, 1951 allow the union and state governments to define and set the local time for a particular industrial area.
 In Assam, tea gardens follow a separate time zone, known as the Chaibagan or Bagan time ('Tea Garden Time'), which is one hour ahead of IST.
-Still Indian Standard Time remains the only officially used time.
+Still, Indian Standard Time remains the only officially used time.

 In 2014, Chief Minister of Assam Tarun Gogoi started campaigning for another time zone for Assam and other northeastern states of India.
 However, the proposal would need to be cleared by the union government.

-In June 2017, Department of Science and Technology (DST) indicated that they are once again studying feasibility of two time zones for India.
-Proposals for creating an additional Eastern India Time (EIT at UTC+06:00), shifting default IST to UTC+05:00 and Daylight saving (Indian Daylight Time for IST and Eastern India Daylight Time for EIT) starting on 14 April (Ambedkar Jayanti) and ending on 2 October (Gandhi Jayanti) was submitted to DST for consideration.
+In June 2017, the Department of Science and Technology (DST) indicated that it is once again studying the feasibility of two time zones for India.
+Proposals for creating an additional Eastern India Time (EIT at UTC+06:00), shifting default IST to UTC+05:00 and daylight saving (Indian Daylight Time for IST and Eastern India Daylight Time for EIT) starting on 14 April (Ambedkar Jayanti) and ending on 2 October (Gandhi Jayanti) was submitted to DST for consideration.

 Time signals

 Official time signals are generated by the Time and Frequency Standards Laboratory at the National Physical Laboratory in New Delhi, for both commercial and official use.
-The signals are based on atomic clocks and are synchronised with the worldwide system of clocks that support the Coordinated Universal Time.
+The signals are based on atomic clocks and synchronised with the worldwide system of clocks that support Coordinated Universal Time.

 Features of the Time and Frequency Standards Laboratory include: